lesliekimm/short-lnk-meteor-coure/readme.md

+# Short Lnk

-This is a README
+This is a link shortener buit on Meteor and React.

+## Authors

-Author: Leslie Kim
+Leslie Kim